 12. “Timeless Skies” by Al Stewart

 “Timeless Skies” by Al Stewart is about someone who has been contemplating how their life has folded out.
 The singer remembers life as a kid and how he used to watch the sky from the fields.
+Stewart’s lyrics serve as a reminder of the beautiful constants in our ever-changing lives.

 13. “October Skies” by Mumford & Sons